xieweiAlex/English_Learning/word-review.md

 Do you have any **arthritis** or pain, aching, or stiffness in your joints? --
 Another factor is **superstition**.
 Properties associated with tragedies such as suicide, murder, or "lonely deaths" are thought to bring bad luck in Japanese culture, making it harder to sell them on to a new owner and further feeding the **surfeit** of vacant properties that are slowly falling into **disrepair** around the country --

-words/2019/words-March.md
-This is basically where you are **infatuated** with who you are dating, and you can’t get enough of them --

-words/2019/words-April.md
-Use **obnoxious** **in-your-face** formatting and lists --

 words/2019/words-Jan.md
 **patriotism** is the last refuge of a **scoundrel**. --